pedscoffee/PhysicianPromptEngineering/index.md

           <strong>What EMR systems are compatible?</strong>
         </div>
         <div class="accordion-content">
-          <p>These prompts work with any EMR featuring AI text generation capabilities.
-Confirmed compatible systems include Epic's "Generate Text with AI," Cerner, and similar platforms with LLM integration.</p>
+          <p>These prompts work with any EMR featuring AI text generation capabilities such as Epic's "Generate Text with AI".</p>
         </div>
       </div>